ABOUT THE SERIES

 After Woody’s passing from cancer, Ron expanded the concept into a concert series in 2005 and honored Woody’s memory by naming the series after him.
 Outgrowing the church venue, the popular series moved to The Clay Center for the Performing Arts to accommodate a growing audience.

-This six-concert series features some of the best singer/songwriters in the world from September through May.
+This four-concert series features some of the best singer/songwriters in the world and runs from January through May of 2022.
 Small tables and chairs are brought in to the intimate Walker Theater to create a cabaret-style venue with a big-city feel.
 With its exquisite sound system, lighting, and intimate atmosphere, the theater has become the perfect location to enjoy an evening of music with friends.